 “I knew nothing about it.
 And the thing that’s crazy with Kycie is it all happened so fast.
 Within five days, she had a traumatic brain injury,” she explains.

-Jamie sympathizes with everyone who manages Type 1 diabetes, having gotten a small taste of the complexity of the disease while caring for Kycie’s T1D the short time she was able: “That’s what is heartbreaking to me.
-Anyone that ever comes up to me and tells me they have Type 1, the first thing I say to them is ‘I’m so sorry’ because it’s so much to take on.
+Jamie sympathizes with everyone who manages type 1 diabetes, having gotten a small taste of the complexity of the disease while caring for Kycie’s type 1 diabetes (T1D) the short time she was able: “That’s what is heartbreaking to me.
+Anyone that ever comes up to me and tells me they have type 1, the first thing I say to them is ‘I’m so sorry’ because it’s so much to take on.
 And we didn’t even get to.”